NajmosSalahin/Obsidian_Uni/1-Index/STAT-1101 Tutorial.md

 	- **Jerzy Neyman and Egon Pearson** created the modern framework for hypothesis testing, including confidence intervals and Type I/II errors.
 3. ![[Pasted image 20251104190630.png]]
 	![[Pasted image 20251104190745.png]]
-4. reliminaries to
-data collection :
-(i) Objectives and scope of the enquiry.
-(ii) Statistical units to be used.
-(iii) Sources of information (data).
-(iv) Method of data collection.
+4. Here are each preliminary step in data collection:

+(i) **Objectives and scope of the enquiry:** Clearly define the specific question the investigation seeks to answer and the precise boundaries (like population, location, or time frame) it will cover.

+(ii) **Statistical units to be used:** Decide on the fundamental unit being counted or measured, such as an individual person, a household, a farm, or a business transaction.

+(iii) **Sources of information (data):** Determine whether the data will be collected firsthand (primary source) or gathered from existing records, publications, or databases (secondary source).

+(iv) **Method of data collection:** Select the specific tool or technique, like a questionnaire, personal interview, direct observation, or automated experiment, that will be used to gather the information.

-(v) Degree of accuracy aimed at in the final results.
+(v) **Degree of accuracy aimed at in the final results:** Establish the acceptable margin of error and level of precision required, which will directly influence the sample size and data validation methods.

-(vi) Type of enquiry.
+(vi) **Type of enquiry:** Decide if the investigation will be a comprehensive census covering the entire population or a sample survey focusing on a representative subset.